Phynnex/phynnex-dev-studio/README.md

 # Phynnex Dev Studio

-This project uses **Next.js** with TypeScript and Tailwind CSS.
-It includes a simple contact form that sends email via an API route.
+Phynnex Dev Studio offers professional development services and a training school for aspiring developers.
+This website is built with **Next.js**, TypeScript and Tailwind CSS.
+It features a contact form so potential clients or students can get in touch.
+The form sends email via the `/api/contact` route once the mail settings are configured as described in the **Email configuration** section.

 ## Development